Epizootic Hemorrhagic Disease (EHD)

 - Rosy or bluish color of mouth and tongue.

-In prolonged cases, there may be ulcers in the mouth and on the tongue.
 Blood flecks may occur in the urine and feces.
 In severe cases, a bloody diarrhea can develop.
 Deer that are infected may show lameness and a tendency to avoid direct sunlight.
-Many dead animals are found in or near open water.
+Many deer that die from EHD are found in or near open water.

-Internal organs will have extensive hemorrhages (bleeding) throughout.
-The heart, liver, spleen, kidney, lungs, and intestinal tract are most likely to be involved.
+Internal organs will have extensive bleeding throughout, most likely affecting the heart, liver, spleen, kidney, lungs, and intestinal tract.
 The liver, spleen, and lymph nodes may be enlarged and congested.
 Lesions or ulcers may occur on the lips, tongue, and cheeks.

 Treatment and Control

-There is no treatment for EHD once the animal shows symptoms.
+There is no treatment for EHD once the animal shows clinical signs.
 There are no preventive methods that are currently being applied to wild populations of deer.
-According to Infectious Diseases of Wild Mammals (2001), there is no established public health risk associated with handling or eating infected animals or with exposure to infected midges.
+According to Infectious Diseases of Wild Mammals (2001), there is no established public health risk associated with handling or eating animals infected with EHD or with exposure to EHD-infected midges.

 Indiana DNR Monitoring

 Indiana DNR’s primary method for monitoring EHD outbreaks is through reports of individuals who suspect a sick or dead deer has EHD.
-These reports are collected through our sick and dead deer reporting form.
+These reports are collected through the Sick Animal Reporting Form.
 When possible, fresh dead deer may be sampled for testing by trained staff.
 Once a county is confirmed to have EHD, Indiana DNR uses the online reporting to monitor the spread and extent of the disease.
-DNR staff also maintain contact with counterparts in surrounding states to monitor the EHD status more broadly.
+Indiana DNR staff also maintain contact with counterparts in surrounding states to monitor the EHD status more broadly.